-We use a population neuron model using the Leaky-Integrate-And-Fire (LIF) neuron, described by the equation with $\tau_v=10ms$ the membrane time constant, $\mu=15.0mV$ or $\mu=10.5mV$ as offset. σ is a factor which scales the standard deviation of the input, ranging from 0.1 to 1 and I the previously generated stimulus. ξ_t are independent Gaussian distributed random variables with mean 0 and variance 1.
-The Noise D was varied between $110^{-7}mV^2/Hz$ and $3mV^2/Hz$.
+We use a population neuron model using the Leaky-Integrate-And-Fire (LIF) neuron, described by the equation with $\tau_v = 10ms$ the membrane time constant, $\mu = 15.0mV$ or $\mu = 10.5mV$ as offset. σ is a factor which scales the standard deviation of the input, ranging from 0.1 to 1 and I the previously generated stimulus. ξ_t are independent Gaussian distributed random variables with mean 0 and variance 1.
+The Noise D was varied between $1 10^{-12}mV^2/Hz$ and $3mV^2/Hz$.
 Whenever V_t was greater than the voltage threshold (10mV) a "spike" was recorded and the voltage has been reset to 0mV.
 V_0 was initialized to a random value uniformly distributed between 0mV and 10mV.
-Simulations of up to 8192 neurons were done using an Euler method with a step size of $\Delta t=0.01$ ms. Typical firing rates were around 90Hz for an offset of 15.0mV and 35Hz for an offset of 10.5mV.
+For the first sets of simulations there was no absolute refractory period1.
+In a later chapter I show that qualitatively results don't change with an added refractory period.
+Simulations of up to 8192 neurons were done using an Euler method with a step size of $\Delta t = 0.01ms$.
+Typical firing rates were around 90Hz for an offset of 15.0mV and 35Hz for an offset of 10.5mV.
 Firing rates were larger for high noise levels than for low noise levels.
-We simulated large populations (up to 2048) of LIF-neurons.